kirkbowers/incodesert/README.txt

     }
     // >>> method_impl

-And you had a destination file named `some_class.cpp`:
+And you had a destination file named +some_class.cpp+:

     // some stuff